Frequently Asked Questions About Mediation

 What situations are not good for mediation?

-Not all cases are good for mediation, specifically cases involving physical or other abuse, or if an individual is impaired by addiction or a mental health disability that prevents that person from making decisions for themselves.
+Not all cases are good for mediation, specifically cases involving physical or other abuse, or if a participant is impaired by addiction or a mental health disability that prevents that person from making decisions for themselves.
 Your mediator will screen for these issues during the consultation to determine whether your case is a good case for mediation.
 If there are concerns, your mediator will refer you to a competent professional.

 More Questions?

-For more information, or to schedule a consultation click here: http://www.clementmediation.com
+For more information, or to schedule a consultation, click here: http://www.clementmediation.com

 NOT LEGAL ADVICE: The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.